systematic-magic/aop/references.rst

 		:alt: Group Authorship

-	There can be "and" before Group Authorship (though it is optional).
-In both cases (with or without "and") there should be a separator (comma or semicolon) before "and".
+	There can be "and" before Group Authorship.
+Check that there is a separator (comma or semicolon) before "and".

 	- Check that Group Authorship is positioned at the end of author list.
 Other positions are not allowed.